gravitational/monitoring-app/README.md

 ## Pluggable dashboards

 Other applications can ship their own Grafana dashboards by using ConfigMaps.
-If an application has a ConfigMap with the name starting with `dashboard-` in `kube-system` namespace among its resources, it will be recognized as a dashboard and created in Grafana during the app installation:
+A custom dashboard ConfigMap should be assigned a `dashboard` label and created in the `kube-system` namespace so it will be recognized and loaded at startup:
 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
   name: dashboard-mydashboard
   namespace: kube-system
+  labels:
+    monitoring: dashboard
 data:
   mydashboard: |
     { ... dashboard JSON ... }
 ```

 An example of a dashboard ConfigMap can be seen in the monitoring-app's own resources.